rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 ## Verify and execute a single task

 Execute a single task is a **two step** operation.
-The first is an estimation or verify run, a `dryrun` execution.
+The first is an estimation or verify run, a `--dry-run` execution.
 The second one is the real run.
 A drop down view of the output from rsync is automatically presented after both steps.

 If Abort is pressed execution is aborted.
 It is also possible [to execute several tasks](/post/severaltasks/) in one go.